Click the above pictures to enlarge

 |

 The church was built before confederation in 1865.
-Following the loss of its pastor, the Port Medway Baptist Church, originally consecrated in 1872, was listed for sale .
-At the thought of losing such an important part of the community's history Carroll felt compelled to try and preserve the historical building, finally purchasing the building in January of 2021.
-In an agreement between the Carroll Baker Mem'ries Centre and the non-profit, The Friends of Carroll Baker Society, the Society is hoping to establish--within the walls of the church--a memorabilia centre filled with donated Carroll Baker memorabilia.
-All things important to the life of Carroll Baker and her career will be on display within the centre, as well as housing her many awards and displaying some of the most interesting wardrobe pieces worn in her public appearances.
-Through Carroll's generous consideration, the Carroll Baker Mem'ries Centre will continue with its spiritual ministry.
-With the support of The Friends of the Carroll Baker Society, as well as community donations, the centre will aid in the completion of Carroll's dream: sustaining her childhood place of worship.
-Working close with the Carroll Baker Mem'ries Centre, The Friends of Carroll Baker Society will be able to help Carroll maintain the integrity of the church as an active place of worship.
-It is Carroll Baker's hope to bring this once thriving and revered church back to its days of welcoming those who wish to worship.
-It will be a non denominational Church for Christians to congregate and worship.
-With the help of the community, Carroll will be able to hold on to this little part of history, ensuring that the heart and soul of the building will continue for years to come. |
+Following the loss of its pastor, the Port Medway Baptist Church, originally consecrated in 1872, was listed for sale.
+At the thought of losing such an important part of the community’s history, Carroll felt compelled to try and preserve the historical building, finally purchasing the building in January of 2021.
+In an agreement between the Carroll Baker Mem’ries Centre and the non-profit, The Friends of Carroll Baker Society, the Society have established a memorabilia centre within the walls of the church.
+All things important to the life of Carroll Baker and her career are on loan from Carroll and on display within the centre.
+The Centre now houses her many awards, and some of her most interesting wardrobe pieces worn in her public appearances.
+With the support of The Friends of Carroll Baker Society and generous donors and volunteers, the centre will aid in the completion of Carroll’s dream: sustaining her childhood place of worship.
+Working closely with the Carroll Baker Mem’ries Centre, The Friends of Carroll Baker Society will be able to help Carroll maintain the integrity of the church.
+It is Carroll Baker’s hope to bring this once thriving and revered church back to its days of welcoming people.
+To be used as a nondenominational space to worship; have weddings and funerals; as well as special services and events.
+With the help of the community, family, friends, and her fans, Carroll will be able to hold on to this little part of history, ensuring that the heart and soul of the building will continue for years to come. |

-Hours of OperationJune 30 - August 28 Friday - Sunday 11AM -3PM Watch Facebook for special guests or additional days open |
+Hours of OperationJune 30 - August 28 Friday - Sunday 10AM -3PM Watch Facebook for special guests or additional days open |

 ADMISSIONGeneral - $6 Seniors - $5 12 & Under - FREE |